What is Slack?

-Slack’s channel feature is its bread and butter — and a staple among Finder employees both in the US and across the globe.
-Share threads across internal teams and external clients with integrated file sharing:
+Slack’s channel features are its bread and butter, and they’re a staple among Finder employees both in the UK and across the globe.
+They allow the sharing of threads across internal teams and external clients with integrated file sharing.
+Slack also offers:

 - Dedicated channels.
-Organize channels by project, team or topic and loop team members into the conversation for updates in real-time from everyone in the channel.
+Organise channels by project, team or topic and loop team members into the conversation for updates in real time from everyone in the channel.

 - Privacy settings.
-Pivot confidential conversations into private channels with invited team members.
+Move confidential conversations into private channels with invited team members.

 - Direct messaging.
 Chat one-on-one with single team members through direct messaging.